 Live dance performances can be seen at cultural villages, museums and as entertainment at many lodges and hotels across Rwanda.
 The Iby’ Iwacu cultural village in Musanze, and the National Museum of Rwanda have regular performances and daily dances occur at Kinigi, Volcanoes National Park.

 Iby’iwacu cultural village Tour

-A Rwanda cultural tour to Ibyiwacu cultural village is one of the key features that make Rwanda safaris exceptional experiences.
+Rwanda cultural tours to Ibyiwacu cultural village is one of the key features that make Rwanda safaris exceptional experiences.
 Iby’Iwacu Cultural Village gives you a rare chance to meet local people, in their environment, with a taste of our culture and traditions.
 Be genuinely welcomed by the community as a special visitor while they proudly present to you aspects of their traditions and beliefs.
-The only way to get to know people, is getting close and interacting with local people, and taking part in their daily activities and most of all with them.
+The only way to get to know people is getting close and interacting with local people, and taking part in their daily activities and most of all with them.